JOJ0/discodos/INSTALLATION.md

 * launch DiscoDOS' main command `disco`
   * a local database will be initialized (the DiscoBASE)
   * the DiscoDOS CLI tools will be set up for your user environment
-* configure Discogs collection access
+* configure Discogs API access

 ### Windows